Sittin' on Top of the World (Dean Martin album)

 Sittin' on Top of the World is a 1973 studio album by Dean Martin arranged by Van Alexander and produced by Jimmy Bowen.
-This was Martin's first album to be released for 16 months, and was only his second album not recorded in the country pop style since 1965.
+This was Martin's first album to be released for 16 months, and was only his second album not recorded in the Countrypolitan style since 1965.

 The album became his first new album not to chart for 10 years.
 It was reissued on CD by Capitol Records in 2006 and Hip-O Records in 2009.

 Reception

 The initial Billboard review from 26 May 1973 said that "These sound like old, old, cuts..He's also not had an LP out in several years.
 Very Dixielandish".
 William Ruhlmann on Allmusic.com gave the album three stars out of five.
 Ruhlmann said that "Martin's most recent efforts had been commercially negligible, so Bowen was well-advised to try something different, but, especially because Martin albums were becoming so occasional, his audience had largely lost track of him...".